uit-no/hpc-doc/storage/storage.rst

 Both formats are supported on stallo, but you have to load its modules to use them::

-  $ module load netcdf
+  $ module load netCDF

 Or::

-  $ module load hdf5
+  $ module load HDF5